FAB 2024 - the waters of sulis & beyond

 — Water of Sulis & Beyond curator, Josie Purcell.

-From 24 May to 9 June 2024, Josie has curated the work of 14 artists selected in response to her Fringe Arts Bath (FAB) call-out.
+From 24 May to 9 June 2024, Josie curated the work of 14 artists selected in response to her Fringe Arts Bath (FAB) call-out.

 This call-out sought abstract, eco-consciously created photographic art reflecting the submitting artist’s relationship with freshwater.